 HDR Scholarship means any financial support awarded by a competitive process to a student undertaking a higher degree by research (HDR).
-This includes both USC Research Scholarships and Research Training Program (RTP) Scholarships.
+This includes both University Research Scholarships and Research Training Program (RTP) Scholarships.

 Competitive Process means a recruitment and selection process that encompasses an external advertisement period of a minimum of two weeks and a selection process as outlined in section 4.1